joekarasek/epicodus-intro-cryptosquare/README.md

 _The cryptosquare function is intended to encrypt a string via the traditional cryptosquare methodology.
 A string is entered and an encrypted string should be returned._

+_The current version of this code does not do all the sets necessary to create a crypto-square.
+Functions are in place and tested to normalize a string (remove uppercase, spaces, and special characters), determine the size of square needed to fit a string, and both fetch and remove first n characters from a string._

 ## Setup/Installation Requirements

 * Either clone this repository, or fork it and clone your own copy